SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-himanshukgp.md

 2. **MGN**

-   Multiscale Gaussian Normalization which we will have in Sunkit-image is based on [this paper](https://link.springer.com/content/pdf/10.1007%2Fs11207-014-0523-9.pdf)  by Druckmuller et al. In paper an AIA image pre-processed using aia-prep has been used as example.
+   Multiscale Gaussian Normalization which we will have in Sunkit-image is based on [this paper](https://link.springer.com/content/pdf/10.1007%2Fs11207-014-0523-9.pdf).
+In paper an AIA image pre-processed using aia-prep has been used as example.
 The EUV image is mostly dark and only the active region of Sun is visible.
 We want to process the image to show more details in quiet sun and off-limb regions.
 A quick and easy way is to take square root or log of each pixel in the image.
 Here we will process the image with MGN algorithm.
 Now I will briefly explain the algorithm.

    For each pixel in the image we calculate local mean and deviation of intensity values using kernels (weighted by the Gaussian function centred on the pixel).
 Then we subtract mean from its intensity value and divide that from its deviation.
 Then an arctan transformation is applied over all the pixels.
 These two processes are separately done for n-different values of 2D Gaussian kernel width.
 A global gamma-transformed image C_g is also created.
 Then we calculate final processed image by taking a weighted mean among all these images.
 Gamma transformed image has been given a larger weight in the paper.
 One last thing is that all these have been shown on an EUV image in the paper but this can be applied as well on other images that we have, like in the result section MGN applied on a LASCO image has been shown in the paper.